cocide/PlasmaTrim-CLI/README.txt

 including the ptrim-lib.h and hidapi.h will allow you to use these functions with your software, however you will need to handle all the hidapi connections.

+Anyone may use this under the GPLv3 license.

 Things that Need to Eventually Happen
 =====================================